Dreyfuzz/STAR-Extract-Quartiles/README.md

 # STAR-Extract-Quartiles
 Ruby script for calculating annual quartiles from Renaissance STAR Test historical extracts.

+# Why
+Renaissance STAR reports are very good at providing in-year, actionable data, but lack options for reporting multi-year progress.

 # Instructions
 * Download the script
 * Edit the various paths on lines 4,5,7, 122, and 123